Skip to Content

 • After the payment plan has been successfully completed, any remaining eligible debt is discharged.

-Chapter 13 doesn’t offer a grace period.
+Chapter 13 does not offer a grace period.
 Missed or late payments carry consequences.

-Individuals can use Chapter 11, but this chapter is generally more applicable to businesses.
-Chapter 7 requires a business to sell all its assets and close its doors.
+Individuals can use Chapter 11, but this chapter is generally more relevant to businesses.
+Chapter 7 requires a business to sell all its assets and cease operations.
 Chapter 11 bankruptcy allows a business to stay open while repaying creditors.
-Chapter 11 is similar to a more complicated Chapter 13.
-Assets are not sold.
-Instead, the business and debts are reorganized.
+Chapter 11 works similarly to a more complicated Chapter 13.
+Assets are not sold; instead, the business and debts are reorganized.

 Basic elements in Chapter 11 bankruptcy include the following:

-• There is no minimum income or maximum debt requirements.
+• There is no minimum income or maximum debt requirement.

-• The business accounts for its assets and liabilities
+• The business must account for its assets and liabilities.

 • A proposed reorganization plan is presented to creditors for approval.